 Or, communicate with the utility providers themselves and recognize if they could provide you an estimate.

 Under what situations will the owner enter the apartment without notice?

 You are living in the apartment as a renter, which means you haven’t purchased it.

-But this does not mean that anyone from the community employees or even the owner will enter your home anytime.
+But this does not mean anyone from the community employees or the owner will enter your home anytime.

 In most cases, the apartment should give you notice before entering your apartment.